 - The spectacular Wells Cathedral is used for the school’s larger performances, such as Symphony Orchestra Concerts and the annual Brass and Percussion Promenade.

 What would Glastonbury be without Festivals?
 There is a little one that goes on every year in the town of Pilton.
 The locals call it the Pilton Festival as it is 7 miles away from the actual town of Glastonbury.
 But I don’t need to give that festival any more publicity, it does well enough on its own.

 Here a few lesser known local festivals that are worth coming along to here in Glastonbury.

 Godney Gathering is a one day Micro Festival that takes place in July every year. .
 It has seven different stages and performance areas in a field a few miles from the centre of Glastonbury.
 The main stage features well known artists while the smaller stages feature many of the talented local musicians.
 A great day out for the whole family.

-Glastonbury Calling is a new one day festival in February that highlights the variety of great new music from the West and to show off all the great live music venues in the town.
+Glastonbury Calling is a two day festival in February that highlights the variety of great new music from the West and to show off all the great live music venues in the town.

 Glastonbury Fringe Festival was started in 2012 as an alternative to The big festival down the road.
 It takes place in June, in the weeks leading up the Glastonbury Festival and was set up to promote music, arts and drama.
 There is always a great launch party at Glastonbury Abbey.